City of God (2002 film): Legacy

 In an interview with Slant Magazine, Meirelles states he had met with Brazil's former and current president Luiz Inácio Lula da Silva who told him about the impact the film has had on both policies and public security within the country.
 The film has also sparked major increase in film productions, with over 45 being done during 2002.
 Films such as The Motorcycle Diaries and The Intruder are some of the films which have used Brazil for film production.

 The 2013 documentary City of God – 10 Years Later reunites the cast and crew of City of God and takes a look at how their lives have changed after the original film's release.
 In a BBC article written at the time of the documentary's release, Firmino mentions that the cast had mixed careers after the film's release.
 Firmino says that Jefechander Suplino, who played Clipper, could not be found by the documentary producers.
 His mother, however, believes him to still be alive, but is unaware of his whereabouts.
 Seu Jorge, who played Knockout Ned, had a better career after the film and became a major musician, performing at the London 2012 Olympic Games closing ceremony.

+City of God: The Fight Rages On, a miniseries set two decades after the events of the film, premiered in August 2024.

+Home media

+North America

+The film's international distributor Miramax released the film on DVD in the United States on June 8, 2004.

+In 2010, Miramax was sold by Disney (their owners since 1993), with the studio being taken over by private equity firm Filmyard Holdings that same year.
+Filmyard sublicensed the home video rights for several Miramax titles to Lionsgate, who released City of God on Blu-ray on December 13, 2011.

+Filmyard sold Miramax to Qatari company beIN Media Group during March 2016.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
+The film was made available on their streaming service Paramount+, and in 2021, Paramount Home Entertainment reissued City of God on Blu-ray, along with many other Miramax titles.
+Paramount Home Entertainment also issued the film on a double feature Blu-ray with City of Men, another Miramax title they had acquired in 2020.